edchelstephens/gsd/NOTES.md

 - Meaning more applications per square foot of infrastructure
 - It's because containers are just app code and dependencies!!

 # Declarative Deployment

 - Describing the desired state of your application in a config file that you use to deploy and manage the app

+# Docker swarm mode

+- cluster multiple docker hosts into a secure highly available cluster
+- The cluster comprises managers and workers, and actually we call the cluster a "swarm"

+# A swarm is a cluster of one or more manager nodes and some worker nodes

+# The manager hosts the control plane features

+# Managers should be highly available, usually 3-5